adamdubsky/github-setup/unittesting.examples/cpp-discord-aegis/README.md

    .\vcpkg\vcpkg.exe remove openssl zlib
    ```

 4. Open the folder in Visual Studio.
-There will be an error, this is ecpected.
+There will be an error, this is expected.

 5. Edit the CMakeLists.txt's settings.